phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

 - All data files (images, labels, results) are ignored by git
 - Model weights and training logs are saved in `runs/`
-- Inference results are saved in `inference_results/`
+- Inference results are automatically saved in `inference_results/`
 - Evaluation results are saved in `eval_results.json`
 - Use `dataset.yaml` for training configuration